What are they?

 Hoa Hakananai'a and Moai Hava originate from Rapa Nui (Easter Island), also referred to as Te Pito o Te Henua ('the navel of the World'), and settled by skilled Polynesian navigators around 1000.
 In 1888, the island was annexed by Chile.

-Hoa Hakananai'a was kept buried up to his shoulders in a house named Taura Renga at the ceremonial village of Orongo, near Rano Kau.
+In the mid-1800s, Hoa Hakananai'a was buried up to his shoulders in a house named Taura Renga at the ceremonial village of Orongo, near Rano Kau.
 It is believed that this house was the second placement of this moai, and that he could have previously stood on an ahu-like structure (ceremonial platform) before his ritual function changed.
 Inside the ceremonial house at Orongo, the statue was more strongly associated with the tangata manu, or birdman religion, which developed around 1400, well after Hoa Hakananai'a was carved.
 Orongo was the epicentre of this new ritual practice establishing a competition among Rapanui chiefly groups to obtain the first egg of the sooty tern from the nearby islet of Motu Nui.
 The chiefly victor became the tangata manu (birdman) and represented the patron god of the royal lineage for one year.

 Moai Hava was buried in the ancient gathering place of clans and in proximity with burial sites, in an area now known as Mataveri.